dkfbasel/kolumbus/readme.md

 In addition the kolumbus container starts its own internal envoyproxy process, which makes it trivial to connect local services for development purposes.

-Finally, it is possible to even automatically fallback to services on a remote cluster (i.e. your integration testing server) with very little configuration.
+Finally, it is possible to automatically fallback to services on a remote cluster (i.e. your integration testing server) with very little configuration.
+Respective server and client certificates will automatically be generated if the remote proxy mode is set to inbound.

-An example on how it can be used in development and production is given in the examples directory.
+An example on how kolumbus can be used in development and production is given in the examples directory.

 Please note that `Kolumbus` is currently pretty new and we are still working on